 Systems for data storage and management have traditionally been siloed, leaving companies managing data across multiple systems and locations without effective communication.
 Many current information-sharing systems also do not communicate effectively.
 This has resulted in unnecessary infrastructure management and costs – in fact, 57% of respondents confirmed this, saying that their ECMs and other content tools are siloed and difficult to connect.
 The rise in adoption of cloud computing has only made this problem more apparent, but at the same time it offers a potential solution.

 Barrier 3: Data Privacy Challenges

 Data security and compliance risks are also weighing heavily on respondents’ minds.
 Our survey found that security concerns are the top reason holding companies back from implementing digital transformation.
 Of particular concern is the GDPR and the EU-US Privacy Shield agreement, which will impact not only European companies but any company that does business in Europe.
 Many lack confidence that their business will meet the compliance deadline for GDPR in 2018, and two-thirds agree that the new data privacy rules will force them to change the way they share and store information.

 Our full report with the CSA, Collaboration in the Era of Digital Transformation: Barriers to Success, sheds additional light on these three barriers.
 For a better handle on how your company can approach its digital transformation efforts, the report includes content handling questions organizations should ask during the process, such as how content will be protected, where it will be stored, who will have access to it, and how can access be controlled.

 Companies should consider these questions as they work to define their information governance policy in the face of increasing digital transformation and data privacy and security regulation.
-We will also be talking about this issue during the RSA Conference, February 13-17 in San Francisco.
-Stop by our booth #4342 or get in touch.
+I will also be talking about this issue at the upcoming Argyle CISO Leadership Forum in Chicago on May 4th.